turkenh/ansible-parse/README.md

 The scripts have no dependency on DigitalOcean, you can use any cloud provider.

-But DigitalOcean is a good choice.
+But DigitalOcean is a great choice for developers, like us!

 If you do not have an account, you can register with my [referal link][2] and start with a $10 credit.